Most backpackers who go to Indonesia end up on Bali or the Gili islands.

 Of course, that might just make Flores all the more rewarding to explore.
 I know this word gets overused, but it really does feel a lot more authentic.

-Flores has a different flavour to the other islands.
-It’s much less developed, with just one main road running through it.
-As you pass through the small villages in the countryside, you’re often greeted with friendly curiosity and choruses of ‘hello mister!’.
-(To the amusement of my female travel companions, children will call you mister even if you’re a girl.)
+Flores is sparsely populated compared to Java or Bali.
+It has only one main road running through it.
+As you pass through small villages in the countryside, you’re often greeted with friendly curiosity and choruses of ‘hello mister!’.
+(To the amusement of some girls I was travelling with, the children will call you mister regardless of your gender.)

-The dominant religion is also catholic, as opposed to the mainly Hindu or Muslim islands elsewhere.
-Just as you’ve gotten used to hearing the morning Call to Prayer on Lombok, you might just wake up to the sound of church bells on Flores.
-It’s a cultural variety that I think makes Indonesia so interesting.
+The dominant religion on Flores is Catholic, as opposed to the mainly Hindu or Muslim islands elsewhere in Indonesia.
+Just as you might have gotten used to hearing the morning call to prayer on Lombok, you might just wake up to the sound of church bells on Flores.
+It’s this cultural variety that makes Indonesia so interesting.